emilioego/data_stream_ml_sevici/README.md

 This is used to predict which time and which bike stations are likely to have available bikes when a user is trying to rent or return the bicycle.

-This program is intended to collect dynamic data from the JCDecaux API about Dublin City Bikes usage on a daily basis.
-This is used to predict which bike stations and at which times are likely to have available bikes when a user is trying to rent or return a bicycle.

 CONTENTS OF THIS FILE
 -----------------